Rona Ambrose

 Her service includes developing federal policies in military procurement, industrial strategies such as the federal shipbuilding program, health innovation and improvements to sexual assault laws.
 As the former environment minister, Rona was responsible for Canada’s first GHG regulatory regime in place across several industrial sectors today.

 Rona is a passionate advocate for supporting and protecting disadvantaged women and girls.
 Her commitment to this fight led the global movement to create the “International Day of the Girl” at the United Nations.
-Rona serves on the board of directors for Plan International Canada and is the co-author of a best-selling children’s book “International Day of the Girl: Celebrating Girls Around the World”.
+Rona serves as the Chairwoman of the board of directors for Plan International Canada and is the co-author of a best-selling children’s book “International Day of the Girl: Celebrating Girls Around the World”.
 Rona’s proceeds from the book are donated to Plan International Canada.

 She was recognized by the U.N.
 Women’s “She Innovates” initiative as 1 of 100 women who are “Impossible to Ignore”.
 She was also named by WXN as one of Canada’s Most Powerful Women and presented the “Women of Courage Award”.
+In recognition of Rona's tireless advocacy for women and girls, she was named as one of ten Iconic Champions for Children by Children First Canada.
 Rona secured the unanimous support of the Canadian House of Commons for legislation she initiated to ensure judges receive sexual assault law training, which became law in 2021.
-As an advocate for diversity, Rona is proud to be the first leader of her Party to march in a Pride parade.
+Rona is also proud to be the first leader of her Party to march in a Pride parade.

 When she’s not working, Rona is usually found in the Rockies horseback riding, hiking or skiing with her husband, JP, and three kids.